-The first step is to salt the rim of a tall glass (I like using a Collins glass).
+The first step is to salt the rim of a tall glass (I like using a Collins glass or a classic Beer Mug).
 Not only is a salted rim a nice garnish for your beer cocktail, it also enhances the flavor of the drink.

 Simply moisten the rim of your glass with a small lime wedge.
 Then, dip the glass into a small, shallow dish filled with kosher salt.

-If you’d like to add a mild kick to your drink, you can use chili lime seasoning (a combination of chili powder, lime, and salt) instead of plain salt.
+If you'd like to add a mild kick to your drink, you can use Tajín (a combination of chili powder, lime, and salt) instead of plain salt.

 Fill your glass half full of ice, then add the lime juice.